 4. Configure OpenShift/Kubernetes Services and Routes¶

-As next Lagoon will configure OpenShift/Kubernetes with all Services and Routes that are defined from the service types, plus possible additional custom routes that you have defined in
+Next, Lagoon will configure OpenShift/Kubernetes with all services and routes that are defined from the service types, plus possible additional custom routes that you have defined in

 In this step it will expose all defined routes in the